 CMC Vellore is building a new hospital at Kannigapuram.
 A new trauma centre for accident victims will help reduce deaths and disabilities by giving excellent care to those who come to us.
 Read more about the new hospital below.

 CoVid and CMC Vellore

-The rest of this page will tell you about the trauma centre that we want to finish in order to help prevent deaths and disabilities here in Tamil Nadu.
+The rest of this page will tell you about the trauma centre and why we need it for accident victims.
+We want to finish the hospital in order to help prevent deaths and disabilities here in Tamil Nadu.

 Three Hospitals turn away Ayesha: read her story here

 One evening, Ayesha* was travelling with her family in Andhra Pradesh.
 Tired from a long day, the 35-year old leaned against the window of the bus and fell asleep.
 Within the next few seconds, her life took a shocking turn.

 The speeding bus collided with a lorry.
 Ayesha was crushed in her seat.
 Her frantic family managed to pull her out of the bus.
 But, she was unconscious and covered in blood.
 She did not open her eyes or respond to them.
 Many hours later she regained consciousness.
 The pain on her right side was unbearable.
 Her right arm and hand were severely damaged.